heyuanmni/heyuanmni.github.io/_pages/about.md

 # 📖 Education
-- *2024.08 - current*, Ph.D.
-Student, Department of Biological Engineering, Massachusetts Institute of Technology.
+- *2024.08 - 2030.05 (expected)*, Ph.D.
+Biological Engineering, School of Engineering, Massachusetts Institute of Technology.
 - *2022.08 - 2024.05*, B.S.
 Business Administration, Haas School of Business, University of California, Berkeley.
 - *2020.08 - 2024.05*, B.A.
 Data Science, College of Computing, Data Science, and Society, University of California, Berkeley.
 - *2020.08 - 2024.05*, B.A.
 Molecular and Cell Biology, College of Letters and Science, University of California, Berkeley.